SNAPSHOT-India stocks, bonds, rupee, swaps, call, gold at 4 p.m.

 -------------------------------

-The new 10-year 8.79 percent, 2021 bond yield up 2 basis points at 8.83 percent after the central bank set that level as the cut-off on the bond in the auction.
+The benchmark 10-year 8.79 percent, 2021 bond yield up 3 basis points at 8.84 percent, as the market was cautious due to the likelihood of additional federal borrowing in the current fiscal year after New Delhi indicated that it would need to spend to more.

 RUPEE